marvokurven/GetSet-Values/README.md

 or -in the case of GetValue, if no match is found.
 However, by using the `-e` flag, any errors will be returned as output.

+More features might be added if needed, currently and option to getting rid of "quotes" from quoted strings are planned.